Automotive Technology

 Prerequisite: AUT142

-This course is designed to give students practical work experience to diagnose, repair and understand the components of heating and air conditioning components, steering, suspension and auto electricity and electronics.
-Concurrent enrollment in AUT151 Heating & Air Conditioning, AUT161 Steering and Suspension and AUT171 Auto Electricity and Electronics is required.
+This lab course is designed to give students practical work experience in diagnosing, repairing, and understanding the components of engine repair, auto transmission/transaxles, and auto service management.
+Concurrent enrollment in AUT132, AUT151, AUT161 is required.

 Syllabus • Locations and Class Schedule